A collection of informative resources to answer most questions.

 If Titebond Wood Glues are accidentally spilled on clothing, it is important to immediately wet it with water and keep it wet until all adhesive is rubbed off of the clothing.
 Do not put the clothing item in the dryer until all adhesive is removed.
 Heat will melt the adhesive into the fabric and it will be permanent.
 Titebond II and Titebond III if allowed to dry will not release from fabric.
 A mixture of Acetone/Water/Vinegar will soften the adhesive but will not dissolve it.
 Scraping the softened adhesive should remove a majority of the adhesive.

+Moisture barriers have been on the market for several years, but recently they have experienced a surge in popularity.
+To the inexperienced, a moisture barrier may seem to be an unnecessary addition to the cost of a hardwood floor.
+Concrete is hygroscopic.
+Like wood, concrete has the ability to absorb and release water if conditions are correct.
+Concrete attracts water because it is porous.
+Once the pores get wet, they draw in water from their surroundings through wicking action (capillary suction).
 Do you need a moisture barrier?
 Yes.
 The concrete slab could have an acceptable level of moisture at the time of your flooring installation.
 Unfortunately, installation conditions do not dictate what the slab moisture will be in a few days, months or years.
 There are many contributing factors to the slab absorbing moisture.
 Is the grading correct outside your home?
 Was the concrete poured at the correct water, sand, Portland cement, and rock proportions?
 Is there a plastic moisture barrier in place or has it been compromised?
 These are great questions that usually won’t be answered until there is a concrete slab moisture problem.
 By that time, it is usually too late to save the wood flooring.
+Purchasing a moisture barrier is the safest, most economical way for a consumer to assure the slab’s capillary action will not ruin the flooring installation.
+Usually, for less then 10 percent of the cost of a hardwood floor, a moisture barrier can be purchased - often adding an additional moisture warranty to the installation.

 A property of adhesives that allows the material to be deformed continuously and permanently without rupture upon the application of a force that exceeds the yield value of the material.